hiqs-gmbh/OOP25_Notebook/README.md

 ### Docker Desktop
-Install [Docker Desktop](https://docs.docker.com/compose/install/) if you don't already have it, then:
+Install [Docker Desktop](https://docs.docker.com/compose/install/) if you don't already have it.

 ### VSCode Extensions